seasalt-ai/docs/source/speech/seavoice_restful_apis_tutorial.rst

         },
         "data":
         {
-            "text": "text to be synthesized" (must be in utf-8 encoding and base64 encoded), "ssml": "False"
+            "text": "text to be synthesized"
+            "ssml": "False"
         }
     }